MarcocciaAndrea/Euklid/README.md

 but we should have expected this, given the unpredictability of the prediction environment and the lack of sufficient metrics for a comprehensive evaluation of the subject.
 Indeed, as it is difficult to find a model that predicts from prices the movement of a market that can be influenced by different and dynamic aspects.
 ### ARIMA

 - Considering the evaluation metrics and all the previous insights, we can estimate that the accuracy is around 50% for the ARIMA model.
 Therefore, the prediction of this model is not perfect, but we should have expected this, given the unpredictability of the prediction environment.
-Taking the two confusion matrices of Amazon and CAC as an example, we can underline that for amazon the model predicts 54% of true positives (when the market goes up) and 49% true negatives (when the market goes down) , while for the cac index it predicts 60% true positives and 41% true negatives.
+Taking the two confusion matrices of Amazon and CAC as an example, we can underline that for amazon the model predicts 54% of true positives (when the market goes up) and 49% true negatives (when the market goes down) , while for the CAC index it predicts 60% true positives and 41% true negatives.

 ### LSTM